Sebastian Deisler: Bayern Munich

 In July 2002, Deisler joined Bayern on a four-year contract.
 Deisler arrived at Bayern injured as he had injured his right knee the season before.
 Unfortunately, Deisler's time at the club was a turbulent one as Deisler only managed 62 league appearances in four and a half years.
 Due to his injuries, he was unable to establish himself as a constant starter over a longer period of time.
 At the same time, Deisler struggled to endure the pressure he was exposed to at Bayern and developed a depression for which he was treated as a stationary patient in a Munich clinic from November 2003.
 After several months, Deisler rejoined the squad, but suffered a relapse in October 2004.

 Deisler looked to finally break into Bayern's first team from 2004–05 on and was able to play for the most part of 2005.
 After Michael Ballack's departure to Chelsea, Deisler was about to become the chief in the Bayern midfield.
 However, he damaged the synovial membrane in his right knee again in March 2006 and missed the World Cup on home soil.
 Although Deisler came back in November, he felt exhausted and, citing his lack of confidence in ever regaining the necessary stability in his often-injured knee, he announced his retirement on 16 January 2007.
-Bayern manager Uli Hoeneß stated that Deisler's contract, which ran until 30 June 2009, would not be dissolved but instead be in abeyance.
+Bayern general manager Uli Hoeneß stated that Deisler's contract, which ran until 30 June 2009, would not be dissolved but instead be in abeyance.
 Deisler later stated that he came to the conclusion that he was not made for the football business.

 International career

-Deisler played for the German national team between 2000 and 2006, winning 36 international caps and scoring three goals.
+Deisler played for the Germany national team between 2000 and 2006, winning 36 international caps and scoring three goals.
 He made his debut for the team in a friendly match against the Netherlands on 23 February 2000 and was also part of the German squad at the Euro 2000 finals four months later, appearing in all three group matches before the Germans disappointingly exited the competition in the first round.
 On 2 September 2000, he scored his first goal for Germany as he opened their 2–0 win over Greece in the 2002 FIFA World Cup qualifying.

 Due to injuries, he missed both the 2002 and 2006 FIFA World Cups, the latter being held in Germany, as well as UEFA Euro 2004.
 In 2005, he appeared in all of the German team's five matches at the 2005 FIFA Confederations Cup in Germany.
-His last match for the German national team was a friendly against Italy on 1 March 2006.
+His last match for the Germany national team was a friendly against Italy on 1 March 2006.

 Personal life

-Deisler has a Brazilian wife named Eunice Dos Santos Santana.
+Deisler has a Brazilian wife named Eunice dos Santos Santana.
 The couple have a son named Raphael.

 The level of formal education he reached is technical college.
 He mentions basketball, food, music and movies as his hobbies.

 In September 2007, Deisler stated that he was in the process of writing a book.
 The book was released in 2009.